Andreizayaz/rsschool-cv/cv.md

 My aim is develope my skills and find out something new every day.
 I want to be the best developer and I work at it every day.

 I am very hardworking, assiduous, sociable, curious.
-I like sport very much: hockey soccer.
+I like sport very much: hockey and soccer.
 Also I like nature.

 Every day I read books by programming languages and technologicals.
 Also I make up layouts.
 Every day I spend many time for learning and watching conferences by technologicals for frontend development.